Buck Rogers in the 25th Century (TV series): Merchandise

 Two novels were published by Dell Publishing based on this series, both by Addison E. Steele.
 The first (ISBN 0-440-10843-8) was a novelization of the pilot film.
-The second, That Man on Beta (ISBN 0-440-10948-5), was adapted from an unproduced episode script.
+The second, That Man on Beta (ISBN 0-440-10948-5), was adapted from an unproduced script for an episode or sequel film.
 A fumetti book entitled Buck Rogers in the 25th Century was published by Fotonovel Publications in 1979, reproducing the theatrical version of the pilot episode.
+A book for children, Buck Rogers and the Children of Hopetown, was published as a Little Golden Book in 1979.

-Two sets of action figures were produced by Mego, including a 12-in line and a series of 3.75-in figures and scaled spaceships.
-Milton-Bradley produced a Buck Rogers board game and a series of jigsaw puzzles.
+Two sets of action figures were produced by Mego, including a 12-inch line and a series of 3.75-inch figures and scaled spaceships.
+Milton Bradley produced a Buck Rogers board game and a series of jigsaw puzzles.
 Other companies produced a variety of tie-ins.
 Monogram produced 1/48-scale, injection-molded model kits of the Earth Defense Directorate Starfighter and the Draconian Marauder from 1979 through 1981.
-Die-cast toys were released by Corgi, Topps trading cards, and a painted metal lunch box.
+Die-cast toys released by Corgi, Topps trading cards, and a painted metal lunch box were among the other merchandise.

+Gold Key Comics (later known as Whitman Comics) produced about a dozen issues of a comic book between 1979 and 1982, with the first three issues adapting the film and the series continuing after the TV series ended.
+An original novella based upon the series, Lo, The Rings Of Saturn: Draconian Fire by Andrew E.C.
+Gaska was published by Blam!
+Ventures in 2016.
+Intended to be the first of a series of books based on the series, only the first book has been published to date.